 How To Make Palak Paneer (Step By Step)

-Add cubed paneer to a bowl and pour 1 cup hot water over it.
-Let paneer soak for 6-8 minutes.
+- Soak Paneer - Add cubed paneer to a bowl and pour 1 cup hot water over it.
+Let paneer soak for 6-8 m inutes.
 Pro tip :- You can use the water you just boiled spinach in.

-Add the chopped onions to it along with whole spices and sauté till the onions start to lightly brown.
+- Add the chopped onions fry till the onions start to lightly brown.

-Next add the garlic, chopped tomatoes, coriander powder, green chillies, turmeric & cinnamon to the pot and keep on cooking on medium low heat
+- Next add the garlic, chopped tomatoes, coriander powder, green chillies, turmeric & cinnamon and keep on cooking on medium low heat until the tomatoes are soft and mushy but not dried out.

-Add the spinach, ginger, and salt to the pot and mix well.
+- Add the pureed spinach, ginger, and salt and mix well.
 Also add ⅓ cup of reserved liquid.
-Mix and let cook on low heat for 8-10 minutes stirring often.If you like green color spinach sauce, skip to Step 8.
+Mix and let cook on low heat for 8-10 minutes stirring often.If you like a vibrant green color spinach sauce, cook for 2-3 minutes only to preserve the color.

-I like nicely sautéed spinach so I cook down and bhuno (saute)the spinach for about 12-15 minutes adding water as necessary till the bubbles separate.
+- I am not crazy about the green color.
+I like nicely bhuna (cooked down/browned) spinach so I cook down and bhuno (fry )the spinach for about 10-12 minutes adding water in parts as necessary till the oily bubbles separate on the side of the pan.

-- Using a wide mouthed kadai, pan or pot really helps while sautéing the spinach, the liquid evaporates faster and the spinach is sautéed properly.
+- Use a wide pan or pot while cooking the spinach sauce becasue this helps the liquid evaporate faster and the spinach is browned nicely.

 - I recommend using food processor rather than blender to grind the spinach.

 - To preserve the color of spinach, you can add ¼ teaspoon of sugar to the hot water.
-Also, saute the dish on very low heat for not more than 6-8 minutes.
+Also, bhuno spinach on very low heat.

 - Slowly add water to adjust the consistency of palak paneer.
 After adding water, mix it and let the spinach bubble up again before adding water again.
 This makes sure that at the end of cooking water will not separate from the spinach sauce.
 I prefer a thick smooth sauce.